19 Interesting VPN Statistics You Need to Know in 2023

 The VPN and its User Base

-Since its creation 27 years ago, VPNs have been an internet user's go-to for data encryption and security.
-Its use has come to be associated with privacy and internet security.
-Here are VPN statistics showing just how prominent and valuable the tool has become:
+Since its creation 27 years ago, VPNs have been internet users’ go-to for data encryption and security.
+VPNs help you use another server, usually from a different country, to access the internet.

 1. About 1/3 (31%) of internet users worldwide use VPNs.